Robert Blake (actor): Trial and acquittal

-Blake's criminal trial for murder began on December 20, 2004, with opening statements by the prosecution and opening statements by the defense the following day.
+Blake's criminal trial for murder began on December 20, 2004, with opening statements by the prosecution.
+The defense gave its opening statements the next day.
 The prosecution contended that Blake intentionally murdered Bakley to free himself from a loveless marriage, while the defense claimed that Blake was an innocent victim of circumstantial and fabricated evidence.
 McLarty and Hambleton each testified that Blake had asked them to murder Bakley.
 On cross-examination, the defense brought up McLarty's mental health problems and Hambleton's criminal history.
 The lack of gunshot residue on Blake's hands was a key part of the defense's case that Blake was not the shooter.
 Blake chose not to testify.

 On March 16, 2005, Blake was found not guilty of murder and not guilty of one of the two counts of solicitation of murder.
-The other count, for solicitation to commit murder, was dropped after it was revealed that the jury was deadlocked 11–1 in favor of an acquittal.
-Los Angeles District Attorney Stephen Cooley, commenting on this ruling, called Blake "a miserable human being" and the jurors "incredibly stupid" to fall for the defense's claims.
-Public opinion regarding the verdict was mixed, with some feeling that Blake was guilty, though many felt that there was not enough evidence to convict him.
-On the night of his acquittal several fans celebrated at Blake's favorite haunt – and the scene of the crime – Vitello's.
+The other count, for solicitation to commit murder, was dropped after it was revealed that the jury was deadlocked 11–1 in favor of acquittal.
+Los Angeles County District Attorney Stephen Cooley, commenting on this ruling, called Blake "a miserable human being" and the jurors "incredibly stupid" to fall for the defense's claims.
+Public opinion about the verdict was mixed, with some believing Blake guilty but many feeling that there was insufficient evidence to convict him.
+On the night of his acquittal several fans celebrated at Blake's favorite haunt—Vitello's, the scene of the crime.

 Civil case

 Bakley's three children filed a civil suit against Blake, asserting that he was responsible for their mother's death.
 During the trial, the girlfriend of Blake's co-defendant Earle Caldwell said she believed Blake and Caldwell were involved in the crime.
 On November 18, 2005, a jury found Blake liable for the wrongful death of his wife and ordered him to pay $30 million.
 On February 3, 2006, Blake filed for bankruptcy.
 Blake's attorney, M. Gerald Schwartzbach, appealed the court's decision on February 28, 2007.
-On April 26, 2008, an appeals court upheld the civil case verdict, but cut Blake's penalty assessment to $15 million.
+On April 26, 2008, an appeals court upheld the civil case verdict, but cut Blake's penalty to $15 million.